 How is LGS Treated?

-It is the LGS Foundation’s mission to fund research in new therapies for LGS.
+It is the LGS Foundation’s mission to fund research into new therapies for LGS.
 Learn about our research initiatives here.
-Below are the treatment options available.
+Below is more information about the treatment options available.

 Watch: The Latest Treatment Options for LGS

-Scott Perry, MD, Medical Director of Neurology & Genetics Epilepsy Center at Cook Children’s Hospital updates us on the latest treatments available for those living with Lennox-Gastaut Syndrome.
+Scott Perry, MD, Medical Director of Neurology & Genetics Epilepsy Center at Cook Children’s Hospital speaks on the latest treatments available for those living with Lennox-Gastaut Syndrome.
 Dr. Perry also offers insight on how your medical team can determine the best options for your loved one with LGS.

 A 2015 report showed that average yearly medical costs are about $64,000 for LGS.
 This number depends on insurance status.
-Hospitalizations and home health services are a big expense.
-Many medication options are generic and are relatively inexpensive.
+Hospitalizations and home health services are big expenses.
+Many medication options are generic and relatively inexpensive. compared to hospitalizations and chronic care.
 Newer medications, such as cannabidiol, are more expensive but are generally covered by insurance.